Trivaris/Trivnix/docs/trivnix-private.md

 # Trivnix-Private Contract

 Provide private, non-committable data as a flake that exports a few well-known attributes.
-Trivnix reads these from `inputs.trivnix-private`.
+Trivnix reads these from `inputs.trivnixPrivate`.

 Your internal layout is up to you — only the outputs matter.